-All candidates must complete Boxes A and B. Candidates who receive contributions or incur expenses must complete Boxes C, D, Schedule 1 and Schedule 2 as appropriate.
-Candidates who receive contributions or incur expenses in excess of \$10,000 must also attach an Auditor's Report.
+All registrants must complete Boxes A, B, C and D and Schedule 1.
+All registrants must complete Schedule 2 as appropriate.
+Registrants who receive contributions or incur expenses in excess of \$10,000 must also attach an Auditor's Report.

-All surplus funds (after any refund to the candidate or their spouse) shall be immediately paid to the clerk who is responsible for the conduct of the election.
+All surplus funds (after any refund to the registrant or, if the registrant is an individual, their spouse) shall be immediately paid to the clerk who was responsible for the conduct of the election.

-YYYY MM DD YYYY MM DD For the campaign period from (day clerk received nomination) to

-Initial filing reflecting finances from start of campaign to December 31 (or 45 days after voting day in a by-election)

-Supplementary filing reflecting finances from start of campaign to end of extended campaign period

-Box A: Name of Candidate and Office

-Candidate's name as shown on the ballot

-Last Name or Single Name Given Name(s) Office for Which the Candidate Sought Election Ward Name or Number (if any)

-Municipality

-Spending Limit Contribution Limit

-General Parties and Other Expressions of Appreciation Contributions from Candidate and Spouse

-\$ \$ \$

-I did not accept any contributions or incur any expenses.
-(Complete Boxes A and B only)

-Box B: Declaration

-, declare that to the best of my knowledge and

-belief that these financial statements and attached supporting schedules are true and correct.

-Date (yyyy/mm/dd)
+For the campaign period from to Initial filing reflecting finances from start of f campaign to December 31 (or 45 days after voting day in a by-election) Supplementary filing reflecting finances fro om start of campaign to end of extended campaign period Box A: Name of Registrant Name of Registrant (individual, trade union or corporation) Official Representative (name of person signin ng on behalf of trade union or corporation) Last Name or Single Name Given Name(s) Municipality Spending Limit - General \$ Spending Limit - Parties and Other Expressions of Appreciation \$ Box B: Declaration I, , a registrant (or official representative), declare that to the best of my knowledge and belief that th ese financial statements and attached supporting schedules are true and correct.

-Date Filed (yyyy/mm/dd) Time Filed Initial of Candidate or Agent (if filed in person) Signature of Clerk or Designate
+Signature Official Representative) Date (yyyy/mm/dd) Date Filed (yyyy/mm/dd) Time Filed Initial of Registrant, Official Representative or Agent (if filed in person) Signature of Clerk or Designate